contraflux/pages/README.md

-# project-site
+# pages
-Website to display a list of current and future projects, and unsolved problems
+Website to display a list of current projects, both hardware and software